 1. Trash: If Wednesday is your regular trash pickup day in Hamilton, then your trash should be out at the street by the time you are reading this.
-Trash is delayed by a day all week because there was no pickup on Memorial Day on Monday.
+Trash is delayed by a day all week because there was no pickup .
 So those who regularly get pickup on Thursday in Hamilton should have their trash out on Friday.
-It is a “blue bag week,” meaning any trash should be out in a blue bag, in addition to the recycling and organics collection.
+It is a meaning any trash should be out in a blue bag, in addition to the recycling and organics collection.

-2. Fashion Show: Irresistibles at the Wenham Tea House is hosting its first fashion show and dinner of the year on Thursday night.
-The festivities start at 6 p.m. with cocktails and hors d’oeuvres and dinner is at 7 p.m.
+2. Fashion Show: at the is hosting its first fashion show and dinner of the year on Thursday night.
+The with cocktails and hors d’oeuvres and dinner is at 7 p.m.
 The event is by reservation only, so call the Tea House at 978-468-1398 to see if you can get a last-minute seat.
 The cost is $45 per person plus taxes, a service fee and the price of beverages.

 3. Interesting Town: Do you think either Hamilton or Wenham are one of the most interesting towns in the United States?
 If so, tell the editors at Reader’s Digest.
 The magazine is running a contest to find the most interesting town in the U.S. and the deadline to enter is today.
 The winner will receive $1,000 and the town will be featured on the cover.